-The purpose of this report is to summarize humpback chub mark-recapture studies in the LCR from 2000 through 2015 and evaluate the status and trends of humpback chub during those years.
+The purpose of this report is to summarize humpback chub mark-recapture studies in the LCR from 2000 through 2016 and evaluate the status and trends of humpback chub during those years.
 Population variables evaluated for the study include closed population estimates, length frequency distributions, and external parasites of humpback chub during the spring and fall seasons.
-In addition, data are presented on relative abundance (catch per unit effort) of smaller size classes of humpback chub (<150 mm), as well as flannelmouth sucker (Catostomus latipinnis) and bluehead sucker (C. discobolus) $\geq$ 150 mm.
+In addition, data are presented on relative abundance (catch per unit effort) of smaller size classes of humpback chub (<150 mm), as well as flannelmouth sucker (Catostomus latipinnis) and bluehead sucker (C. discobolus) ≥150 mm.
 The specific objectives of this report are:

-- Present closed Chapman-modified Peterson (Chapman Petersen) abundance estimates of humpback chub ≥150 mm and ≥200 mm in the lower 13.57 rkm of the LCR during the spring and fall seasons.
-In addition, present spring abundance estimates of humpback chub ≥150 mm and ≥200 mm obtained using robust design models in Program MARK (White and Burnham 1999). - 2.
+- 1. Present closed Chapman-modified Peterson (Chapman Petersen) abundance estimates of humpback chub ≥150 mm and ≥200 mm in the lower 13.57 rkm of the LCR during the spring and fall seasons. - 2.
 Present Chapman Petersen abundance estimates of age 0 humpback chub (40-99 mm) in the lower 13.57 rkm of the LCR during the fall season. - 3.
 Present Chapman Peterson abundance estimates of humpback chub in the LCR between rkm 13.57 and 14.1 and between rkm 14.1 to 17.7 (Chute Falls reaches). - 4.
 Present additional information related to physical parameters of the LCR, length frequency distributions of native fishes, species composition, and parasites. - 5.
-Present 2015 annual data alongside previous data to provide data continuity.
+Present 2016 annual data alongside previous data to provide data continuity.

-For additional detailed information about monitoring activities, readers should consult Pillow (2015) concerning the spring 2015 mark-recapture trips; Stone (2015) concerning the 2015 Chute Falls monitoring trip; and Stone and Pillow (2015) concerning the fall 2015 mark-recapture trips.
-Stone and Pillow (2015) also provide details on the 2015 translocation of humpback chub to Chute Falls.
+For additional detailed information about monitoring activities, readers should consult Pillow (2016) concerning the spring 2016 mark-recapture trips; Stone (2016) concerning the 2016 Chute Falls monitoring trip; and Stone and Pillow (2016) concerning the fall 2016 mark-recapture trips.
+Stone and Pillow (2016) also provide details on the 2016 translocation of humpback chub to Chute Falls.